udacity/create-your-own-adventure/english/zoo/zoo.md

 I was pretty thirsty.
 There is a lemonade stand over there.
 I head over and buy some [lemonade](../drink/lemonade/lemonade.md)

 I choose to get better at [English](../get-better-at-english/english.md)

+After my self trolling is complete, I decide to drink the lemonade.
+As I lift the lemonade to my mouth I see the tigers have broken loose. [tiger-attack](../tiger-attack/tiger-attack.md)